The Driver's Handbook

 Bicycle crossing lights

 Bicycle crossings have been installed to assist bicycle riders to cross busy roads – the same way in which pedestrian lights assist pedestrians.
 If you are approaching or at bicycle crossing lights, you must obey the lights and only proceed when the traffic or bicycle light is green.
-Unlike a pedestrian or children’s crossing, you can ride across a bicycle crossing.

 When turning right at an intersection, you have the option of making a hook turn (from the left lane), rather than making a normal right turn.
 A hook turn may be more convenient on some roads, such as those with heavy trafﬁc.
 When making a hook turn, you must obey all trafﬁc laws such as only proceeding on a green light and giving way to other trafﬁc.